 - If you already have a Twilio account, go to your Twilio dashboard and click the Get Started button.

-Visit their website if you don’t have an account and select the Sign Up option from the drop-down menu.
+If you don’t have an account, visit their website and select the Signup option from the drop-down menu.
 You will be asked for your usual personal information on the signup page.

 - It will take you to the wizard to set up.
 To get your first Twilio number, go to this page and click the ‘Get your first Twilio number’ button.